Education Specialist (Ed.S.) in School Psychology

 For information regarding the PRAXIS tests, please go to www.ets.org.

-The Education Specialist is awarded upon successful completion of 72 credits combined planned program of study including a supervised, full-time practicum (600+ hours) and supervised full-time, unpaid internship (total 1,200+ hours), completion of an acceptable professional portfolio, and successful performance on a comprehensive examination.
+The Education Specialist is awarded upon successful completion of a 72 credit combined planned program of study including a supervised practicum (650+ hours) and a supervised full time internship (1250+ hours), completion of acceptable professional portfolio, and successful performance on the MTEL, Part I, the Comprehensive Examination and the Praxis II.
 Candidates must satisfy all other graduate and degree requirements.

 Plan of Study Grid